 Not interested.
 Or could it be something else?

-Have you ever had a client who’s expressed interest in your product/service, and then they drop off the face of the earth, never to be heard from again?
+Have you ever had a client who’s expressed interest in your product/service, and then they drop off the face of the earth, never to be heard from again as if they're not interested?

-Do you assume they’re no longer interested?
+Do you assume they’re not interested?
 How many times do you follow up before you make the decision to move on?

 Recently a client expressed some frustration over a situation where a prospective customer scheduled a phone appointment and then didn’t answer at the scheduled time.
 My client left a voicemail and sent a follow-up email checking in about rescheduling the appointment.
 Days later she hadn’t heard anything back from the customer.